Biology – Health Sciences Major

 - J.P.
 Tyndall Scholarship

 All biology majors must complete an internship or research project.
-As part of the internship process, you will take part in seminars to help you complete your resume and identify an appropriate placement.
-Once the internship is completed, you will take a follow-up course in which you will deliver a multi-media presentation that describes your experiences to other students and faculty.
+Once the internship is completed, you will deliver a multimedia presentation that describes your experiences to other students and faculty.
 Internships provide excellent, real-world experiences in a variety of occupations and help you become the best possible candidate for medical school.
 Recently, students have completed internships at the following locations:

 - School of Sciences, Barton College